-Candle has long been part of the tradition.
+The Paschal Candle has long been part of the tradition.

 It is blessed every Easter morning at dawn, the new fire symbolising the Light of the World.

-Since 2019, when St Mary the Virgin, Welshmill, and Christ Church were brought into the same benefice, embers are brought back to light the candle from the dawn service at St Mary's.
+Since 2019, when St Mary the Virgin, Welshmill, and Christ Church were brought into the same benefice, light is brought back to light the candle from the dawn service at St Mary's.

-The 18th century silver sanctuary lamp in Christ Church was the gift of Sydney Cooper, Vicar there from 1894 to 1912.
+The 18^{th} century silver sanctuary lamp in Christ Church was the gift of Sydney Cooper, Vicar there from 1894 to 1912.
 It is believed to come from a church in Rome.
-The Paschal
+When he left in 1912, he had been responsible for great improvements costing a total of £1,500, a large sum for a poor parish.